Do engineers think differently? For the most part, most engineers do think differently. This becomes more clear with elite engineers.

-Most every engineer realizes this.
+Almost every engineer realizes this.
 So, you remain persistent pushing through obstacle after obstacle.

-Forget about your dream project versus solving the problem
+Real-world example: forget about your dream project versus solving the problem

 Everyday activity: a certain landscaping design in your backyard seems impossible.
 You’re not sure how you can install a fountain in such a tight area.
 Also, without the cost ballooning up.